-Although the recommended daily intake for thiamine (vitamin B1) is 1.2 mg, there isn’t an upper safe dosage.
+There hasn’t been established a maximum safe dosage of thiamine.
 Even daily doses of 5 mg are considered pretty safe.
-Adverse effects may occur when we take extremely high thiamine dosages of more than 500 mg for long periods of time.
+Side effects may occur when we take extremely high thiamine dosages of more than 500 mg from supplements for long periods of time.

 Thiamine is a water-soluble B-vitamin.
 It’s also known as vitamin B1.